dscarlin/liri/README.md

 - this file can contain multiple commands in the format:

-        spotify-this-song,"I Want it That Way",concert-this,victor wooten,movie-this,"tron"
+        spotify-this-song,"I Want it That Way",

+        concert-this,victor wooten,

+        movie-this,"tron",

 ##### note:

-- this format requires no spaces or new lines

-- parameters for concert-this must not be wrapped in quotes

-- there must be no comma at the end of the string
+- there must be a comma after each command AND each parameter
+- each command / parameter pair CAN be on a new line but do not have to be

 ## Contributions:
 1. Fork it